 The proposed schedule of events for the change proceedings to CFD 8 is shown below in Table 2.
-The following schedule assumes that the City Council submits the proposed changes to the voters after the public hearing and that the City Clerk will conduct the election on the City's behalf.
-If the County Registrar of Voters conducts the election, then this schedule will be subject to the County's process and timeline for special elections.
+The following schedule assumes that the City Council submits the proposed changes to the voters after the public hearing and that the City Clerk will conduct the election on the City's behalf with ballots due on January 9, 2020, ballot tabulation on January 10, 2020, and confirmation of the election results on January 14, 2020.
 If at any time, the City Council determines not to submit changes to the voters or proceed with the modification process, then there will be no further activities.